LukasFuchs/FDCSGm/README.md

 where κ is the thermal diffusivity [m<sup>2</sup>/s] and $Q=\rho H$ is the heat production rate per volume [W/m<sup>3</sup>].
 Equation (6) is a *parabolic partial differential equation* which can be solve numerically in different manners, assuming initial and boundary conditions are defined.

    Here we would like to discuss a simple, but effective finite difference method to discretize and solve the equation, that is the forward in time and centered in space (FTCS) method in an explicit manner.
 The advantage of an explicit description is that it is simple to derive and rather fast computationally, however, it is only numerically stable as long as the *heat diffusive stability criterion* is fulfilled.
 The stability criterion can be determined by a simple Von Neumann stability analysis, which analysis the growth of an eigenmode perturbation for a certain finite difference approach.
 In case of an explicit 2-D finite difference approach, the heat diffusive stability criterion is defined as $\Delta t < \frac{\Delta x^2}{3 \kappa}$, that is the time step is limited by the model’s resolution.
 Within the code different discretization methods can be chosen to solve the diffusive part of the temperature conservation equation (i.e., implicit, CNV, ADI).
 In the following, we would like to focus on the explicit method as an example of how to discretize the equation.
-For the other discretization methods check the numerical methods section below.
+For the other discretization methods check the *DiffusionProblem* directory.

    Using a general finite difference discretization method to approximate the partial derivatives from equation (6), the temperature equation can be written as: